vookimedlo/vooki-image-viewer/README.md

 # VookiImageViewer
 Lightweight image viewer for a fast image preview.
 It has been developed to have the same viewer available for all major operating systems - Microsoft Windows 10, MacOS and GNU/Linux.

-The main goal is to have free of charge cross-platform viewer with a simple design and minimum functions which are commonly used.
+The main goal is to have a free of charge cross-platform viewer with a simple design and minimum functions which are commonly used.

 - Transformations
+  - Flip _(horizontal, vertical)._
   - Rotation _(clockwise and counterclockwise in 90° steps)._
-  - Flip _(horizontal, vertical)._
   - Zoom _(in, out, original size, fit to window)._
 - Fullscreen or Window mode.
+- Custom background color.
+- Custom image border color.
 - Remembers recent files.
 - Supports Apple high definition trackpad gestures.
-- Custom background color
-- Custom image border color

 ![Application screenshot](src/resource/readme/screenshot_2017-10-19_21-24-02.png?raw=true "")

-Supported image formats covers the very common formats as well as the rare ones.
-Viewer is not intentionally [demosaicing][1] the RAW images, but only displays the embedded thumbnail.
+Supported image formats cover the very common formats as well as the rare ones.
+Viewer does not intentionally [demosaic][1] the RAW images, but only displays the embedded thumbnail.

 | FORMAT             | DESCRIPTION                                      |